See our Comparison of Bank Charges in Ireland with all the latest account charges compared.

 Ulster Bank is now charging €2 a month admin fee – with no waivers.
 If the account balance falls below €3000 in a month they will also charge transaction fees.
 More details here

 PTSB .
 PTSB customers can get a current account called “Explore” which has an €18 quarterly account maintenance fee Customers can get cashback on certain transactions

 KBC have a current account which has a €6 quarterly charge plus other charges if the balance falls below €2000.
 (ATM 30c; Cheque Lodgement 30c )

-Bank of Ireland : Since August 19th 2013 all BOI current account customers are now charged €5 per quarter.
-(Some exclusions for pensioners and students) .
+Bank of Ireland : most BOI current account customers are charged €5 per quarter. (exclusions for pensioners and students) .
 Transaction fees are also charged on top of this €5 maintenance fee – but these can be avoided if €3000 is kept in the account .
-See here for full details of BOI Charges

 AIB : a balance of at least €2500 is required at all times to qualify for free banking at AIB.
-If you don’t qualify for free banking with AIB – you will be charged €4.50 a quarter (admin) plus charges for most transactions:
+If you don’t qualify for free banking with AIB – you will be charged €4.50 a quarter (admin) plus charges for most transactions.
+(Pensioners get exemptions).

 In the UK- bank transaction charges are rare.
 Unlike it’s Irish current account customers – Bank of Ireland’s current account customers in the UK have fee free banking without any extra conditions – as long as they stay in credit!

 AIB also operate current accounts in the UK – and they do not charge any day to day transaction fees or monthly admin fees.
 They only charge fees when an account is overdrawn .